dmje/acta/wp-content/plugins/media-library-helper/readme.txt

 Go to the list view in your media library dashboard.
 Keep the search box empty or blank.
 Select alt, caption or description from the search box dropdown list as you want and finally, click on filter.

-= I have updated/modified the image ALT tags, captions or descriptions for some of the images, but those images still have the old ALT tags, captions or descriptions where they are attached  =
+= I have updated/modified the image titles, ALT tags, captions or descriptions for some of the images, but those images still have the old titles, ALT tags, captions or descriptions where they are attached  =

-This usually happens when the image ALT tag, caption or descriptions have been hard-coded into your pages or posts.
+This usually happens when the image titles, ALT tag, caption or descriptions have been hard-coded into your pages or posts.
 In other words, those image metadata are not being called dynamically from the media library database.
 If your pages/posts have hard-coded image metadata or use a page builder that provides a separate option to add image ALT tags, captions or descriptions, then updating image metadata from the WordPress media library won't help.
 You need to go to that specific page or post and need to find out the existing hard-coded image alt tag, and replace them as you need.

+= Will this plugin update the images URLs or slugs as soon as I modify the image titles?  =

+No, modifying the image titles using this plugin will not update the image URLs or slugs.
+Only the image titles will be updated, while the URLs or slugs will remain unchanged.

 == Changelog ==

+= 1.2.0 =
+* New feature: Title editing functionality has been added, allowing users to modify titles
+* Code optimization and security enhancements
+* Minor CSS adjustments
+* Updated readme.txt

 = 1.1.0 =
 * New features integrated.
 Users can now search directly in the media library search box for blank or empty alt tags, captions and descriptions.